dopey2/math-x-js/packages/documentation/docs/parser-doc/02-parser-syntax.md

 ## Exponent Syntax

 As for fractions, your exponent can also be a mathematical expression.
-Surround the exponent with brackets to group the expression under the same node.
+Surround the exponent with braces to group the expression under the same node.

 ```ts
 import { parse } from '@math-x-ts/parser';